DAYS AND HOURS OF OPERATION

 • Entrance to Boone Hall on the world famous Avenue Of Oaks

 • Guided wagon tours across the entire property (weather permitting)

-• Walk through tours (due to Covid) of the first floor of the plantation home
+• Guided tours of the first floor of the plantation home

 • Black History In America Exhibit is presented in nine original slave dwellings